 Overview of Mental Health Resources in Vallejo, California

-Even before other cities recognized the gay community, Vallejo was known for being all embracing.
-It has a very heavy LGBTQIA community.
-This is not surprising given that it is so close the San Francisco.
+Even before other cities recognized the gay community, Vallejo was known for being all-embracing.
+It has a hefty LGBTQIA community.
+This is not surprising given that it is so close to San Francisco.

 The median household income is only $59,000.
-The biggest employer are medical centers, schools and Six Flags.
+The biggest employers are medical centers, schools, and Six Flags.
 The city is very small, with only about 30 square miles of livable space.
 The other 20 square miles are made up of water.
 The poverty level is low, at just 17%, despite the low household income level.

 Mental Health Statistics for Vallejo

 Vallejo is a small city.
 The population is only 119,000 people.
-The county estimates that about 5-8% of their residents suffer from depression and other serious mental health issues.
-The problem is these numbers only account for people who respond to surveys or actually receive mental health treatment.
+The county estimates that about 5-8% of its residents suffer from depression and other serious mental health issues.
+The problem is these numbers only account for people who respond to surveys or receive mental health treatment.

-Vallejo, and Solano county in general, have a plethora of mental health resources.
+Vallejo, and Solano County in general, have a plethora of mental health resources.
 There are close to 400 mental health practitioners in the city.
-The county prides itself on having the resources their citizens need for mental health care.
-However, again, these assumptions are based on people who actually seek out treatment.
+The county prides itself on having the resources its citizens need for mental health care.
+However, again, these assumptions are based on people who seek out treatment.
 There are plenty of people who don’t seek out help.

 Impact of Not Receiving Treatment in Vallejo, California

 Vallejo does have several large medical centers that offer their residents mental health treatment.
-It is really a matter of people being aware of the resources and willing to seek assistance.
-A lot of people, especially minorities and members of the LGBQ community, are afraid to seek out help.
+It is a matter of people being aware of the resources and willing to seek assistance.
+A lot of people, especially minorities and members of the LGBTQ community, are afraid to seek out help.